conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

      print("\e echo -e '\0033\0143' \n")

 Note that this actually clears the buffer, rather than just scrolling to the end of it, which is very useful when running tests and things.
 What this does is type a command to clear the buffer and press enter for you, but you won't want this command clogging up your bash history.
-Once you've got Git Bash on the go (see below), you can tell it to leave all `echo` commands such as this one out of your history by adding this to your `.bash_profile`:
+You can leave all `echo` commands such as this one out of your history by adding this to your `.bash_profile`:

     export HISTIGNORE=echo*